-"Mom used to grow her own rhubarb in her backyard, and when her rhubarb was ripe, what great pies she made!
-I will enclose her recipe."
+This rhubarb pie recipe is from my mom.
+She used to grow rhubarb in her backyard, and when her rhubarb was ripe, what great pies she made!

 I have been making great rhubarb pies for 25 years and they always were somewhat soupy.
 I have tried both tapioca and flour for thickening.
 This recipe gives the right balance of ingredients to give you a perfect pie.
 Thanks for a keeper.